SparkPost/support-docs/articles/tech-resources/deprecated-extended-error-codes.md

             {
                 "errors": [
                     {
-                        "message": "%fieldName must be a %expectedType%",
+                        "message": "content.%field% must be of type %type%", }
-                    }
                 ]
             }